dierks-m/CAU-Testbed/tools/README.md

 Once you have done this, make sure that all firmware files you specified in the configuration are available in one folder.
 The script will search for the exact names used in the configuration.

-Invoke the script by using `./create-experiment.py <experiment-descriptor> <firmware-directory>`.
+Invoke the script by using `./schedule-experiment.py <experiment-descriptor> <firmware-directory>`.

-For example: `./create-experiment.py sample-experiment.yaml ./firmware`.
+For example: `./schedule-experiment.py sample-experiment.yaml ./firmware`.

 You will receive output if the experiment was successfully scheduled and receive a unique ID for the experiment.
-This ID is important to retrieve the experiment's results later
+This ID is important to retrieve the experiment's results later.

 <br><br>
-<div style="page-break-after: always;"></div>

 ## Stopping an experiment
 Use `./stop-experiment.py <experiment-id>` to stop an experiment that has not finished, yet.
 If the experiment has already started, log files will still be transferred and you will be able to retrieve them.
+If the experiment has not yet started, the status will immediately switch to `Cancelled` and you will not be able to retrieve logs.

 <br><br>